Marcus Hansson

 Marcus Hansson (born 18 October 1969) is a Swedish former professional motocross racer.
 He won the 1994 500cc Grand Prix Motocross World Championship.

 Born in Borås, Sweden, Hansson rode a Honda to win the F.I.M.
 500cc motocross world championship in 1994, defeating Jacky Martens and Joël Smets.
 He retired from racing after being injured in a supercross race in 1995.
-Hansson was the last Swedish rider to win a motocross world championship.
+Hansson was the latest Swedish rider to win a motocross world championship.